 Microfinance has become an important tool for poverty alleviation and empowerment of women in Kerala.
 SHGs ensure women participation in the development of the country.
 A SHG is started because of unavailability of loans and other financial services to the poor people in rural areas and to eradicate by the working of an SHG.
-These SHGs are the financial relief for the illiterate assistance and also provide beneficial the rural people self-reliant and giving a social commitment to its members.
+These SHGs are the financial relief for the illiterate assistance and also provide beneficial the rural people self reliant and giving a social commitment to its members.
 The main objective of the study is to analyze the role of SHGs in Microfinance.
 For this purpose, primary data were collected from fifty respondents of Chirayinkeezhu Taluk of Trivandrum District, by administering a structured interview schedule among them.
-There are some issues with regard to unavailability of finance, sickness of micro entrepreneurs, lack of adequate savings, difficulties in repayment, misuse of loan fundational finance, sickness of micro entrepreneurs, lack of adequate savings, difficulties in repayment, misuse of loan fundational so on.
-This will be the barriers to the achievement of self-help groups.
+There are some issues with regard to unavailability of finance, sickness of micro entrepreneurs, lack of adequate savings, difficulties in repayment, misuse of loan funds and so on.
+This will be the barriers to the achievement of self help groups.
 This can be overcome through adequate government actions and necessary funding by various agencies.